 Healthy Building Science advocates the following steps:

-- Qualified, professional mold expert provide thorough moisture and mold inspection of the building.
+- A qualified, professional mold expert should provide a thorough moisture and mold inspection of the building.

 - Determine if sampling would add value to the mold assessment, or not (skip to #6, if not).